NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 hundred relying party software tools querying every few minutes.
 The total amount of traffic is also negligible for any modern day situation.

 ..
-Note:: For reference, NLnet Labs runs Krill in production and serves ROAs to
+Tip:: For reference, NLnet Labs runs Krill in production and serves ROAs to
          the world using a 2 CPU / 2GB RAM / 60GB disk virtual machine.
 We
          successfully tested Krill on a Raspberry Pi 4 with 2GB RAM.